stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 was red with the sandstone soil of the country, and finally delivered at the door of my prospective host.
-Those who had arranged things for me had done well; for Mr. Compton was a man of high intelligence and local responsibility, while his mother--who lived with him and was familiarly known as"Grandma Compton "--was one of the first pioneer generation, and a veritable mine of anecdote and folklore.
+Those who had arranged things for me had done well; for Mr. Compton was a man of high intelligence and local responsibility, while his mother--who lived with him and was familiarly known as _"Grandma Compton"_ --was one of the first pioneer generation, and a veritable mine of anecdote and folklore.

 That evening the Comptons summed up for me all the legends current among the